 Note.
-We deduced these hypotheses from the target’s findings and adjusted those to hypotheses about associations fitting with continuous measures rather than group comparisons.
+We deduced these hypotheses from the target’s findings, and adjusted those to hypotheses about associations fitting with continuous measures rather than group comparisons.
 We note that additional hypotheses can be drawn by combinations of Hypotheses 1 and 2 (fear is more strongly negatively associated with risk seeking than anger), Hypotheses 3, 4, and 5 (fear is more strongly negatively associated with optimistic risk assessment than anger or happiness), and Hypotheses 6 and 7 (ambiguity more strongly moderates trait anger than trait fear or trait happiness).
 We will address those in our conclusions of the effects and confidence intervals.

 Extension: Dispositional hope

 We aimed to extend the replication by adding hope to the measured dispositional emotions.
 In the target article, the authors started by focusing on fear and anger, two negative-valenced emotions with different levels of certainty and control.
 Studies 2 and 3 added happiness to the investigation, a positive-valenced emotion with high certainty and control.
 Their results suggested that valence and certainty/control may moderate the effects (Lerner & Keltner, 2001), and given that trait hope is regarded as a positive-valenced emotion with low certainty and control (Smith & Ellsworth, 1985) it may complement the other measured traits and add to the demonstration of the suggested model.

+Hope is commonly defined as a positive motivational/emotional state derived from a sense of agency or planning in attaining goals (Snyder, 2000).
+There is still very little research on the relationship between hope and risk preferences or perceptions.
+Hope may lead to perceiving less risk and therefore stronger tendency to take risks, given that hope can shift emphasis from the negatives to the positives (Wong & Yang, 2021) increase perceptions of efficacy in controlling the situation and addressing risks (Li & Monroe, 2018).

-By comparing the four emotions, we sought to explore the role of different appraisal themes for events with different levels of ambiguity (see Table 2 for the emotions mapped onto valence and certainty/control, and Table 6 for our extension design).
+By comparing the four emotions, we sought to explore the role of different appraisal themes for events with different levels of ambiguity (see Table 2 for the emotions mapped onto valence and certainty/control, and Table 4 for our extension design).
 Following the conclusions of the target article, we expected that hope would show a pattern similar to that of happiness in predicting unambiguous events, while showing a similar pattern to fear in predicting ambiguous events.

 Table 2 Four emotions mapped onto valence and certainty/control